curl/wcurl/README.md

 * `--no-decode-filename`

-  Don't percent-decode the output filename, even if the percent-encoding in the URL was done by wcurl, e.g.: The URL contained whitespace.
+  Do not percent-decode the output filename, even if the percent-encoding in the URL was done by wcurl, e.g.: The URL contained whitespace.

 * `--dry-run`

-  Don't actually execute curl, just print what would be invoked.
+  Do not actually execute curl, just print what would be invoked.

 * `-V, --version`